swittk/ezmedicationinput/README.md

 ### Next due dose generation

 `nextDueDoses` produces upcoming administration timestamps from an existing FHIR `Dosage`.
 Supply the evaluation window (`from`), optionally the order start (`orderedAt`), and clinic clock details such as a time zone and event timing anchors.
+When a `Timing.repeat.count` cap exists and prior occurrences have already been administered, pass `priorCount` to indicate how many doses were consumed before the `from` timestamp so remaining administrations are calculated correctly without re-traversing the timeline.

 ```ts
 import { EventTiming, nextDueDoses, parseSig } from "ezmedicationinput";